Innovative organizations with intangible assets are more successful than counterparts

 (This article was produced independently of Reuters News.
 It was created by the public relations department of Thomson Reuters Intellectual Property & Science division, and Reuters Brand Content Solutions.)

-This unique approach to analyzing and quantifying innovation is founded on the premise that intangible assets, a.k.a. patents, are the output of an organization rooted in idea generation, R&D, protection and commercialization.
-Companies, institutions, governments and other organizations that invest in the protection of their ideas are ones that not only see the commercial benefits of such protection but also understand the interdependency between innovation, protection and commercialization.
+This unique approach to analyzing and quantifying innovation is founded on the premise that intangible assets, also known as patents, are the output of an organization rooted in idea generation, R&D, protection and commercialization.
+Companies, institutions, governments and other organizations that invest in the protection of their ideas are ones that not only see the commercial benefits of such protection, but also understand the interdependency between innovation, protection and commercialization.

 Yet the question remains: is there any "proof" that these Top 100 organizations, with deep roots in the intellectual property system, perform better than their competitors and other organizations outside this elite sphere?